dotnet/AspNetCore.Docs/aspnetcore/grpc/interceptors.md

 * Creates a new interceptor that overrides `AsyncUnaryCall`.
 * Overriding `AsyncUnaryCall`:
-  * Calls the `continuation` parameter to invoke the next item in the chain.
+  * Calls the `continuation` parameter to invoke the next item in the interceptor chain.
   * Creates a new `AsyncUnaryCall<TResponse>` instance based on the result of the continuation.
   * Wraps the `ResponseAsync` task using the `HandleResponse` method.
   * `HandleResponse` awaits the response.